sfyhanifaa/sfyhanifaa/README.md

 - 👀 I’m interested in UI/UX design and front-end development.
 - 🌱 I’m currently learning basic programming
 - 💞️ I’m looking to collaborate on open-source projects in the coding world
-- 📫 How to reach me she/her
+- 📫 How to reach me via email or my social media
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I can type without looking at the keyboard!